-Family Studies (minor)
+Family Studies (BA and minor)

 It’s difficult to find anyone who does not believe that families are the building blocks of any society.
 Understanding the health and welfare of our families helps us to better determine the future for our children and the nation as a whole.

 We believe that the family is one of the cornerstones of civilization.
 Our academic approach takes very seriously ways to enlarge our understanding in order to prepare students not just as members of families themselves but as proactive agents of change to help find ways to strengthen and value the family.